-Galleria del Cembalo in Rome will present an exhibition of photographs by Charles March.
+Galleria del Cembalo in Rome presented an exhibition of photographs by Charles March.

-The exhibition will bring together highlights from March’s recent exhibitions in St Petersburg, Moscow, New York, Los Angeles and London, as well as a completely new body of work taken on the remote Scottish island of Jura.
-March will also be launching a book, published by Distanz, of the Jura pictures accompanied by specially-commissioned poetry by the Scottish poet Ken Cockburn.
+The exhibition brought together highlights from March’s recent exhibitions in St Petersburg, Moscow, New York, Los Angeles and London, as well as a completely new body of work taken on the remote Scottish island of Jura.

 SEASCAPE presents a new body of work by Charles March of one short stretch of the Atlantic coast off the island of Eleuthera.